chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 19:
+1. Yesterday I celebrated Canada Day so skipped lessons.
+2. Today I was able to get to lesson 4.9 and signed up for an IBM Cloud Foundry account.
+Working on finishing the exercise and the demo.
+Posted my updates to my Github blog.
+3. Using IBM Cloud Foundry interface, I don't know how to get to create the python-helloworld application ment using public Github as shown in demo.
+Help!

 Day 18:
 1. Yesterday I finished lesson 4.6.
 2. Today I celebrated Canada Day by going biking with family.
 Posted my updates to my Github blog.